 Overview

-Larry also has served as lead counsel in a highly publicized ITC investigation concerning misappropriation of chemical-related trade secrets, obtaining a 10-year exclusion order.
-He successfully defended that order on appeal to the Federal Circuit while working with customs officials to enforce the order.
+Larry’s trade secret practice spans cross-border disputes involving telecom electronics, sensor electronics, and chemical manufacturing technologies.
+He has served as lead counsel in a highly publicized ITC investigation concerning misappropriation of chemical-related trade secrets, obtaining a 10-year exclusion order that he successfully defended on appeal to the Federal Circuit while working with customs officials to enforce the order.

-Apart from litigation, Larry has served as lead IP counsel in various high-value transactions, including a $4.8 billion senior secured credit facility for a major Spanish pharmaceutical firm; the $1.5 billion acquisition of a diagnostics division of a multinational pharmaceutical company; the $4.4 billion acquisition of a prescription drug benefit management company; and numerous energy project finance deals, including several $1 to $2 billion solar and wind energy projects.
+Apart from litigation, Larry has led the IP work on various high-value transactions, including a $4.8 billion senior secured credit facility for a major multinational corporation; the $1.5 billion acquisition of a diagnostics business; the $4.4 billion acquisition of a prescription drug benefit management company; and numerous energy project finance deals, including several $1 to $2 billion solar and wind energy projects.
 Larry also has extensive experience in evaluating IP portfolios and preparing opinions of counsel; negotiating IP licenses, settlements, and transactional provisions; and performing IP due diligence.

-Aside from private practice, Larry served as a Federal Circuit law clerk for the Honorable Alvin A. Schall.
+Aside from private practice, Larry served as a Federal Circuit law clerk for the Honorable Alvin A. Schall, working across the court’s exclusive jurisdiction on patent appeals, government contract and 28 U.S.C. § 1498 appeals from the US Court of Federal Claims, and § 337 appeals from the ITC.
 Prior to his legal career, he worked as a research scientist and development engineer concerning processes for efficient refining, cleaner fuels, and lower automobile emissions, for which he has received several patents.

 - New York